onethawt/idaplugins-list/README.md

 * [Kam1n0](https://github.com/McGill-DMaS/Kam1n0-Plugin-IDA-Pro): Kam1n0 is a scalable system that supports assembly code clone search.
 It allows a user to first index a (large) collection of binaries, and then search for the code clones of a given target function or binary file.
 Kam1n0 tries to solve the efficient subgraph search problem (i.e. graph isomorphism problem) for assembly functions.

+* [Karta](https://github.com/CheckPointSW/Karta): "Karta" (Russian for "Map") is a source code assisted fast binary matching plugin for IDA.
+Karta identifies and matches open-sourced libraries in a given binary using a unique technique that enables it to support huge binaries (> 200,000 functions) with almost no impact on the overall performance.

 * [Keypatch](http://keystone-engine.org/keypatch): A multi-architeture assembler for IDA.
 Keypatch allows you enter assembly instructions to directly patch the binary under analysis.
 Powered by [Keystone engine](http://keystone-engine.org).

 * [Labeless](https://github.com/a1ext/labeless): Labeless is a plugin system for dynamic, seamless and realtime synchronization between IDA Database and Olly.
 Labels, function names and global variables synchronization is supported.